 The Domestic Abuse Bill: importance of community-based support – including for children – finally recognised

-It's estimated that nearly 789,000 children are living in households where they experience domestic abuse.
-We know experiencing domestic abuse can have a long-lasting effect on children and young people: they can struggle with their physical or mental health, and they can face problems in their own friendships and relationships in the future.
+It's estimated that 1 in 5 children in the UK have lived in households with domestic abuse.
+We know experiencing domestic abuse can have a long-lasting effect on children and young people.
+For example, they can struggle with their physical or mental health, and they can face problems in their own friendships and relationships in the future.

 This is why providing specialist support to all children and young people who are affected is so important.

 Specialist support for children can reduce the impact of domestic abuse on their lives.
-It can improve children’s safety and their health outcomes.
-And children have spoken about the importance of getting support to help them move on, make new friends, and enjoy a childhood free from fear.
+It can improve children’s safety, and their wellbeing.

 In 2019-20, we worked with other children’s charities, and the violence against women and girls sector, to urge the government to better consider the needs of children affected by domestic abuse.

 As a result of our work on the Domestic Abuse Act 2021, children who experience domestic abuse are now legally recognised as victims, not just as witnesses.
 This is a real achievement.
 As Lord Polak, who led on these efforts in the House of Lords, stated powerfully: